Skip to main content

 Allow project time recording in advance

 Via the option Allow project time recording in advance you decide whether and how far employees may book into the future.
-In ZEP Compact with the active add-on module Travel Expense Management and in ZEP Professional the label reads Permit forwarded project time and receipt recording and the setting affects times and receipts jointly.
+In ZEP Professional and in ZEP Compact with the Revenue & Costs or Travel Expense Management add-on module the label reads Permit forwarded project time and receipt recording and the setting affects times and receipts jointly.
 The following options are available:

-• … Days recording may take place up to N days into the future; numeric input
+• … Days recording may take place up to the entered number of days into the future.
+The value 0 means no advance booking

-• … Minutes recording may take place up to N minutes into the future; useful for running point-in-time bookings
+• … Minutes recording may take place up to the entered number of minutes into the future, useful for running point-in-time bookings

 Record activities in ZEP Clock